cirruslabs/cirrus-ci-docs/docs/pricing.md

 !!! info "What is a seat?"

-    Seat is simply a GitHub user that initiates CI builds by pushing commints and/or creating pull requests.
+    Seat is simply a GitHub user that initiates CI builds by pushing commints and/or creating pull requests in a **private** repository.
     It can be a real person or a bot.

-    For example, there are 10 people in your GitHub Organization and only 5 of them are working on several repositories where Cirrus CI is configured.
-And let's say [dependabot](https://dependabot.com/) is also configured for these repositories.
+    For example, there are 10 people in your GitHub Organization and only 5 of them are working on several private repositories where Cirrus CI is configured.
+The rest 5 people are working on public repositories or not pushing changes at all.
+Let's say [dependabot](https://dependabot.com/) is also configured for these private repositories.

     In that case there are `5 + 1 = 6` seats you need to purchase Cirrus CI plan for.